lfender6445/docker_jenkins_perf/README.md

-jenkins setup with taurus and ssl siege driver
+jenkins setup with taurus and siege driver configured for ssl

 # install and run